 Dave Frishberg (1933-2021) set the names of almost 40 golden age players to his bossa nova tune "Van Lingle Mungo" after enjoying the musical sound of Mungo's own moniker.
 As its song profile notes, former Dodger hurler Mungo hoped for some income based on the song, but learned he'd have to write his own to do so.
 Several players mentioned in Frishberg's tune lived well into the 21st century.

-Boston fan favorite Johnny Pesky (1919-2012) played for teams other than the Red Sox, but he's been inseparable from the franchise since 1968, serving as instructor, coach, and namesake of Fenway's right-field foul pole.
+Boston fan favorite Johnny Pesky (1919-2012) played for teams other than the Red Sox, but became an inseparable part of the franchise, serving as instructor, coach, and namesake of Fenway's right-field pole.

-WWII-era player Eddie Basinski (b.
-1922) spent only a few years in the majors, but spun his war time opportunity into two MLB stints, first with the Brooklyn Dodgers and later with Pittsburgh.
+WWII-era player Eddie Basinski (1922-2022) spent only a few years in the majors, but spun his war time opportunity into two MLB stints, first with the Brooklyn Dodgers and later with Pittsburgh.
 Eddie jumped right from the semipro sandlots to the bigs, an almost unheard-of feat detailed further in Slangon's write-up for his autograph (and custom card) of Mr. Basinski.
 He was the last surviving player mentioned.